stargatedaw/stargate/docs/windows_portable_flash_drive.md

+# UPDATE
+This functionality is now baked into the Windows installer, you can choose the `Portable Flash Drive Install' component.
+This document will remain to explain how it works.

 # Creating a portable Windows flash drive
 This document describes how to create a portable flash drive for Windows PCs that will persist all of your files and settings to the flash drive.